On this page:

 The Incentive aims to assist older Australians to invest in their training and adopt a life-long approach to skills development.

 Eligible participants may access up to $2,200 (GST inclusive) from the Australian Government to fund re-skilling or up-skilling opportunities.
-Either the participant or their current employer must match the government contribution.

 Privacy – How will the information collected be used?